 A garage will work admirably in a pinch, but then where will you park your motorcycles?
-The ideal home for a Gladiator-level workshop is an impeccably built, solid-as-Stallone, stand-alone metal building of some nature.
+The ideal home for a Gladiator-level workshop is an impeccably built, solid-as-Stallone, stand-alone work shed of some nature.
 If you have some extra dough, go ahead and lay a concrete foundation for that bad boy.
 You’ll thank me later.

 Once you have acquired these necessities, it’s time to get to the good stuff, or in other words, the big stuff that makes really loud noises.
 Items like a chainsaw, band saw, reciprocating saw, plunge router, orbital palm sander, and many more are the workhorses that will deliver the results we aim for.
 Far from a basic batch of one-size fits all tools, this selection will be finely catered to your personal goals and preferences.

 After we’ve accumulated our prize collection of tools, tools, and more tools, it’s time to add the finishing touches to our pride and joy.
 When it comes to a workshop, electronic entertainment needs to be minimized.
 At most, you are allowed a quality, high-volume stereo system to put some dance in your step during the tedious portions of your endeavors.
 Throw some minimalist decorations up to keep the place looking fresh.
-Something like this should suffice:

-Last but certainly not least, remember that the second most important part of any workshop is it’s refreshments capacity.
+Remember that the second most important part of any workshop is it’s refreshments capacity.
 Every workshop must have a working fridge stocked full of quality snacks and gloriously refreshing beverages.
 And that, my dear brothers, is all you need to build your own one-of-a-kind dream workshop.
 Get ‘R Done!